 Nitrostat sublingual tablets are used to treat a type of chest pain called angina.

 Angina is a pain or discomfort that keeps coming back when part of your heart does not get enough blood.
 Angina feels like a pressing or squeezing pain, usually in your chest under the breastbone.
 Sometimes you can feel it in your shoulders, arms, neck, jaws, or back.
 Nitrostat can relieve this pain.

 You should not use Nitrostat if you are also using medicine to treat pulmonary arterial hypertension (PAH).
-Do not take erectile dysfunction medicine (Viagra, Cialis, Levitra and others) while you are taking Nitrostat.
+Do not take erectile dysfunction medicine (Viagra, Cialis, Levitra and others) while you are using Nitrostat.

 You should not use sublingual Nitrostat if you have severe anemia, increased pressure inside your skull, circulation problems, chest pain that spreads to your jaw or shoulder, or signs of shock (pale skin, suddenly feeling light-headed).

 Seek emergency medical attention if you have early symptoms of a heart attack (chest pain or pressure, pain spreading to your jaw or shoulder, sweating, general ill feeling).

 Before using this medicine

-You should not use Nitrostat sublingual tablets if you have:
+You may not be able to use Nitrostat if you have:

 severe anemia (low red blood cells);

-symptoms of circulation problems or shock (pale skin, cold sweat, fast or irregular heartbeats, sudden weakness or feeling like you might pass out); or
+circulation problems or shock (pale or clammy skin, cold sweat, numbness or tingling, fast or irregular heartbeats, or feeling like you might pass out); or

 To make sure Nitrostat is safe for you, tell your doctor if you have ever had: